AdobeDocs/journey-optimizer-b2b.en/help/user/content/fragments.md

 The duplicated (new) fragment then appears in the _Fragments_ listing.

-## Save a fragment from the visual editor
+## Save a fragment from email or template content

 When you are in the visual content editor for creating/editing an email or email template, you can choose to save all or parts of the content as a fragment so that it is available for reuse.